GeunhwaJeong/haneul-new/crates/haneul-framework/docs/staking_pool.md

 ## Function `request_withdraw_stake`

 Request to withdraw the given stake plus rewards from a staking pool.
-Both the principal and corresponding rewards in HANEUL are withdrawn and transferred to the staker.
+Both the principal and corresponding rewards in HANEUL are withdrawn.
 A proportional amount of pool token withdraw is recorded and processed at epoch change time.